Carla Jo Kirkpatrick Smith

 April 26, 1955 - Dec.
 10, 2020

-“Some people live on this earth and go to heaven to become angels Ñ others are angels on earth.” - Bill Gromachi
+“Some people live on this earth and go to heaven to become angels - others are angels on earth.” - Bill Gromachi

 Carla Jo Kirkpatrick Smith, 65, lost her fight surrounded by family on Thursday, December 10, 2020.
 Carla was born on April 26, 1955, in Gary, Indiana.